 Elbtunnel is the longest river tunnel in the world and it flows under Hamburg’s river Elb.
 You can access the entry point from the harbor and reach the other side.
 When you enter, you can walk from one side to another in less than 10 minutes and explore the area on the other side of the harbor.

-Of course the view from the other side of the harbor is marvelous but as per me, the tunnel looks gorgeous from inside.
-You can also go inside with your bicycle.
+Of course, the view from the other side of the harbor is marvelous but the tunnel looks gorgeous from the inside.
+You can also bicycle inside the tunnel, no need to park it outside..

 Hamburg’s Miniature Wonderland is a place that brings the inner child out in everyone.
 The detailing here is like no other and everything looks very real.
 There are cities, countries, massive landscapes, and more!